Saturday, August 31, 2024

 All the doubts and all the opinions kept the odds on Thorpedo Anna and Fierceness fairly high at $3.90 and $3.40 to $1.00 respectively.
 The public's money aggregated around Sierra Leone, who was made the nearly 2-1 favorite, despite not winning races lately, and not beating anything in this field.
 There are strange things done in the fading afternoon summer sun.

 The Fox 5 telecast didn't extend long after the finish of the race.
-We didn't get to learn if owner Mike Repole overruled Pletcher's reluctance about the trace and pushed for Fierceness to be in it.
+We didn't get to learn if owner Mike Repole overruled Pletcher's reluctance about the race and pushed for Fierceness to be in it.
 They've been such a winning combination that it's doubtful there could have been any strong disagreement between the owner and the trainer.

 At the stretch call Fierceness had a good looking two length lead and looked like he was going to coast home a winner in easy fashion.
 But then Thorpedo Anna moved from third to second and starting to eat into what had looked like a comfortable lead for Fierceness.

-The eighth pole is 220 yards rom the finish, but from there Thorpedo Anna started to shrink Fierceness's lead.
+The eighth pole is 220 yards from the finish, but from there Thorpedo Anna started to shrink Fierceness's lead.
 Tom Amoss, on of the Fox 5 analysts and a leading trainer himself, said at the end of the race it reminded him of Zenyatta and Blame in the Breeders' Cup classic so many years ago.
 He was the only one who made the comparison.
 And it was every bit a valid one.

 Thorpedo Anna moved like a torpedo toward a battleship, missing victory by what the chart called a head, but was really half a head.
 The exacta paid a generous $56 for $2.